 He currently works as a magistrate (Adjunct-auditeur) at the Belgian Council of State after he ranked first at the competitive state exam.
-Cedric Jenart remains active at the University of Antwerp as a visiting lecturer (gastprofessor) in public law.
-He previously interned at the Belgian Constitutional Court and at various international law firms.
+Cedric Jenart remains active at the University of Antwerp as a visiting lecturer (gastprofessor) or postdoctoral researcher (post doc navorser) in public law.
+He previously interned at the Belgian Constitutional Court and, having been admitted to the New York Bar, at various international law firms.

 His completed Ph.D. research was funded by the FWO Flanders and has been partially performed as a visiting researcher at the Max Planck Institute for Comparative Public and International Law in Heidelberg (Germany), the University of Lille (France) and the University of Oxford (United Kingdom).
 It is summarized hereunder.